Depeche Mode: Legacy

 Depeche Mode have released a total of 15 studio albums, 10 compilation albums, six live albums, eight box sets, 13 video albums, 71 music videos, and 54 singles.
-They have sold over 100 million records and played live to more than 35 million fans worldwide.
+They have sold more than 100 million records and played live to more than 35 million fans worldwide.
 The band has had 50 songs in the UK singles chart, and one US and two UK number-one albums.
-In addition, all of their studio albums have reached the UK Top 10 and their albums have spent over 210 weeks on the UK Charts.
-Along with the Red Hot Chili Peppers and U2, Depeche Mode are one of three acts that have charted at least once on the Billboard Alternative Airplay chart in every decade since its debut in 1988.
+In addition, all of their studio albums have reached the UK Top 10 and their albums have spent more than two hundred weeks on the UK Charts.
+Along with the Red Hot Chili Peppers, U2, and Nine Inch Nails, Depeche Mode are one of four acts that have charted at least once on the Billboard Alternative Airplay chart in every decade since its debut in 1988.

 In 2006, American music critic Sasha Frere-Jones stated that "the last serious English influence was Depeche Mode, who seem more and more significant as time passes."
 Depeche Mode's releases have been nominated for five Grammy Awards: Devotional for Best Long Form Music Video; "I Feel Loved" and "Suffer Well", both for Best Dance Recording; Sounds of the Universe for Best Alternative Album; and "Wrong" for Best Short Form Music Video.
 In addition, Depeche Mode have been honoured with a Brit Award for "Enjoy the Silence" in the Best British Single category, the first-ever Q Innovation Award, and an Ivor Novello Award for Martin Gore in the category of International Achievement.

 Depeche Mode were called "the most popular electronic band the world has ever known" by Q, "one of the greatest British pop groups of all time" by The Sunday Telegraph, and "the quintessential eighties techno-pop band" by Rolling Stone and AllMusic.
 They were ranked No. 2 on Electronic Music Realm's list of The 100 Greatest Artists of Electronic Music, and Q included them on their list of "50 bands that changed the world".

 Other musicians have stated their admiration for Depeche Mode.
 In an interview in 2009, Simple Minds lead singer Jim Kerr argued that Depeche Mode and U2 were the only contemporaries of his band which could be said to have "stayed constantly relevant".
 Muse's Matt Bellamy said, "They had their own thing, their own style, own sound.
 I respect them very much."
 During Depeche Mode's induction into the Rock and Roll Hall of Fame, Coldplay's Chris Martin remarked, "sonically, they were and are about throwing away all the rulebooks."
 Arcade Fire's Win Butler added, "I feel like their music still sounds like it could come out 20 years from now.
 Depeche were able to take that spirit and spread it, which is really kind of a sacred responsibility."

-On December 13, 2023, Los Angeles city council member Monica Rodriguez, officially declared December 13th as "Depeche Mode Day" in the city of Los Angeles.
+On December 13, 2023, Los Angeles city council member Monica Rodriguez, officially declared December 13 as "Depeche Mode Day" in the city of Los Angeles.
 Dave Gahan and Martin Gore were present as they were honored in a public ceremony held at Los Angeles City Hall.